cn0047/stash/ed/db/neo4j/README.md

 WITH -  makes query parts chained, piping the results 1 part to 2nd.
 OPTIONAL MATCH - return nulls for missing parts of the pattern.
-UNWIND - expands list into sequence of rows.

 ## Performance